Anirbit-AI/Anirbit-AI.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a Lecturer (Assistant Professor) in Computer Science at The University of Manchester.
-I am also a member of the ELLIS Society and  The Centre for A.I.
+Our group specializes in the theory of deep-learning and scientific-ML/AI-for-Science.
+I am also a member of the London Mathematical Society, ELLIS Society and  The Centre for A.I.
 Fundamentals.

 &nbsp; &nbsp; • Mail Me @ anirbit.mukherjee@manchester.ac.uk